 The City of Boston’s official Christmas Tree on the Common was ceremoniously lit on December 2 this year.
 I was not there.
-In fact, I’ve never actually attended this event.
-But, after learning a few things recently about the historical significance of the tree, I think I might remedy this situation and make a point of attending in the future.
+It seemed to me, up until recently, that this was just another Christmas lighting.
+But having recently learned the significance of Boston’s Christmas tree, I now understand it is not just “any” tree and will make a point of attending the event in the future.

 I knew the tree is an annual gift from the Province of Nova Scotia.
-And I seem to remember once seeing a local news spot about how the Nova Scotians take this very seriously and a considerable amount of time, competition, and consideration is involved in selecting the specimen each year.
+And I recall seeing a local news spot highlighting the fact that Nova Scotians take this very seriously and a considerable amount of time, competition, and consideration is involved in selecting the specimen each year.
 But only recently was my curiosity really piqued when I read an article about the tree lighting in the Boston Globe which, in addition to trumpeting the fact that the Radio City Rockettes and R&B singer Patti Austin would be there, casually mentioned that the tree was given annually by Nova Scotia, “as a thanks for [Boston’s] response to a disastrous explosion of a munitions ship in Halifax Harbor in 1917.”

 I consider myself the sort of person who usually pays attention to these kinds of details, but that was news to me.
 And although it may be common knowledge to most Nova Scotians, I’m guessing there are more than a few Americans who have never heard of the Halifax Explosion of 1917.

 This is supposed to be the season of light and hope, so I’m not going to go into much detail about the tragedy.
-I’d much rather focus on the inspiring side of the story.
+I’d much rather focus on the more inspiring side of the story.
 But, reading up on the incident, I have to say I was completely stunned by the magnitude of the disaster and I think a few facts are necessary to put this in perspective.
-After all, most brief references to the event seem to vaguely imply that it was simply a ship blowing up.
+After all, most brief references to the event seem to imply that it was simply “maritime disaster”–vaguely referring to an explosion on a ship.
 (And I’m not faulting Boston papers for that…they’re trying to advertise a festive event and providing the historical background wouldn’t really be appropriate).
 But it was so much more than just the destruction of one ship.

 During World War I, Halifax was a major shipping point for supplies and munitions to Europe.
 On the morning of December 6, 1917 a French cargo vessel, the Mont Blanc, being laden with 2,700 tons of explosives, was steaming up Halifax harbor to anchor in Bedford Basin.
 She had loaded her cargo in New York City and was awaiting a convoy in Halifax to escort her across the Atlantic.
 Meanwhile, a Norwegian vessel, the Imo, was leaving Halifax with a cargo of relief supplies bound for Belgium.